-This recipe for Sausage Balls is made without Bisquick.
-Instead, they are made with flour and baking powder.
-These are the perfect breakfast, brunch or holiday appetizer that is guaranteed to be a hit at your next party!
+This recipe for Sausage Balls is made without Bisquick pancake mix.
+Instead, I used my own pancake mix ingredients plus cream cheese to make them a bit creamier.
+They are the perfect breakfast, brunch or Christmas appetizer that is guaranteed to be a hit at your next party!

 - ground pork/sausage - you can choose spicy sausage if you really like heat or mild.